 Jan.
 1866 at Springfield, IL.

-On 24 December 1871, Levi married Susan R. Smith in Camargo.
+On 24 December 1871, Levi married Sarah R. Smith in Camargo.
 She had been born 13 July 1849 in Gallia County, Ohio, the daughter of John William and Mary A. (Neal) Smith.
-Levi and Susan settled down on the 160-acre farm he had acquired in Bowdre Township of Douglas County.
+Levi and Sarah settled down on the 160-acre farm he had acquired in Bowdre Township of Douglas County.
 They became the parents of two daughters:

 Many additional details of Leviís life were revealed in a biographical sketch published in 1910.
 However, an important detail omitted there was the fact that Levi passed away on 10 February 1910.
 (He probably didnít live to see his bio in print.)
 Local newspapers published informative obituaries at that time.
 Leviís wife Sarah lived another 5 years and died on 4 February 1915.
 Both are buried in the Van Voorhis Cemetery.